-One of the first questions potential business card customers want to know when they enquire is: How much do business cards cost?
-In short the cost can vary from Free to hundreds of pounds, depending on quality and the finishes required.
+One of the first questions potential business card customers ask us is: How much do business cards cost?
+In short the cost can vary from a few pounds to hundreds of pounds, depending on quality and the finishes required.

-Whilst there are a number of ways this question can be answered, I will try and do my best here to explain some general pricing guidelines, the options and further considerations available to you in a few minutes.
+Whilst there are a number of ways this question can be answered, We will try and do our best here to explain some general pricing guidelines, the options and further considerations available to you in a few minutes.

 The purchase of a business card is in principle much like the purchase of a vehicle or a kitchen.
 With so many options available, prices can range drastically.
 Just as a BMW 3 series can start around £26k with a basic package, it can easily cost upwards of £70K once a customer decides on the model, the engine and adds options such as panoramic sunroof, adjustable suspension, satellite navigation, auto parking, etc.